open-contracting-extensions/eforms/docs/mapping.md

 This field maps to the same `Address` objects as created for BT-728-Part, BT-5121-Part, BT-5131-Part, BT-5071-Part, BT-5101-Part and BT-5141-Part.
-For each `cac:RealizedLocation`, add or update the corresponding `Address` object in the `tender.deliveryAddresses` array Look up the code's label in the <a href="https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/other-place-service">authority table</a>, and map to the address's `.description`, concatenating to the existing entry in this field if necessary.
+For each `cac:RealizedLocation`, add or update the corresponding `Address` object in the `tender.deliveryAddresses` array Look up the code's label in the [authority table](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/other-place-service), and map to the address's `.description`, concatenating to the existing entry in this field if necessary.

 ```xml
 <cac:Address>